 If you or a loved one has ever been on a statin drug I probably don’t need to tell you about the muscle aches and pains that can sometimes strike out of nowhere when you’re on them.
-In fact, when I talk with folks about statins side effects, it’s often top on people’s lists of concerns.
+In fact, when I talk with folks about statin side effects, it’s often top on people’s lists of concerns.

 Maybe you tried to walk up a flight of stairs and your hamstring cramped up (ouch!).
 Or perhaps it was a stroll through the park when sudden shin pain had you heading back home.
-Or a neck ache that had you calling off from work and spending the day in bed.
+Or a neck ache that had you calling off from work, and spending the day in bed.

-Name the statin-induced ache or pain and I’ve heard it.
+Name the statin-induced ache or pain, and I’ve heard it.
 But it turns out that as bad as statin muscle aches can be, they’re just the tip of a very deep and excruciatingly painful iceberg.

-The WORST of the statins side effects
+The WORST of the statin side effects

 A new study has confirmed that it’s not just muscle pain statin users need to be concerned with.